-Advanced Tools for Your Diagnosis
+Advanced Tools Diagnosis & Treatment

 Proper treatment of injury and disease relies on the proper diagnosis of a patient's underlying condition.
-Our diagnostic imaging technologies include
+Our diagnostic imaging technologies include:

 Allen Hospital utilizes PACS (picture archiving & communication cystem), which means multiple users (radiologists, physicians and other health care providers) at multiple locations can access images and information simultaneously, increasing the ease with which consultations can occur between the medical staff and our dedicated expert radiologists.

 A patient's comfort is as important to us as the level of expertise we offer.
 We understand that many diagnostic procedures, and the reasons for having them, may be stressful.
 For this reason, our knowledgeable technologists and staff perform diagnostic testing with personal care and attention, taking time to educate you on each procedure so you will know what to anticipate every step of the way.
 We encourage patients to ask questions if they want more information about a specific process or procedure.